wp-plugins/ucontext/readme.txt

 == Description ==

 uContext is a free service that locates keywords in your content and turns them into affiliate links that take your visitors to contextually related Clickbank offers with your affiliate ID.

 Why make a couple cents per click when you could potentially make $15, $20, or more per sale with one of the most popular affiliate systems in the world.

-*** Now supports Clickbank HopAds as a widget ***
+NOW SUPPORTS CLICKBANK HOPADS
 As you may know, when you create your HopAd code at the Clickbank website you have to choose your keywords or any old random ads show up.
 But, what if each post in your blog has different keywords?
 Let uContext auto-fill with contextual keywords.
 All you have to do is get your HopAd code at